Childhood and Education Journey of Wes Moore in Timeline

 Discover the defining moments in the early life of Wes Moore.
 From birth to education, explore key events.

 Wes Moore is an American politician, businessman, author, and former U.S. Army officer.
-He is the 63rd and current Governor of Maryland, having assumed office in 2023.
-Moore's background spans various sectors, including military service, business, and authorship, before entering the political arena and becoming governor.
+He currently serves as the 63rd governor of Maryland, having assumed office in 2023.
+Moore's background spans military service, writing, entrepreneurial ventures, and now, political leadership at the state level.

 On April 15, 1982, when Wes Moore was three years old, his father died of acute epiglottitis.

-In the summer of 1984, Wes Moore's mother moved him and his sisters to the Bronx, New York, to live with her parents.
+In the summer of 1984, Wes Moore and his two sisters moved to the Bronx, New York with their mother to live with her parents, following his father's death.

-In June 1996, Wes Moore first expressed interest in politics, stating his plans to attend law school and enter politics.
+In June 1996, Wes Moore first expressed interest in politics, stating his plans to attend law school and enter politics after two years at Valley Forge.

-In 1998, Wes Moore graduated from Valley Forge Military Academy and College, completed the requirements for the United States Army's early commissioning program, and was appointed a second lieutenant of Military Intelligence in the Army Reserve.
+In 1998, Wes Moore graduated Phi Theta Kappa from Valley Forge with an associate degree and was commissioned as a second lieutenant of Military Intelligence in the Army Reserve.

-In 2001, Wes Moore graduated from Johns Hopkins University with a B.A. in international relations and economics.
+In 2001, Wes Moore graduated Phi Beta Kappa from Johns Hopkins University with a B.A. in international relations and economics.

-In 2004, Wes Moore earned a master's degree in international relations from Wolfson College, Oxford, as a Rhodes Scholar.
+In 2004, Wes Moore earned a master's degree in international relations from Wolfson College, Oxford as a Rhodes Scholar, submitting a thesis titled 'Rise and Ramifications of Radical Islam in the Western Hemisphere'.

 During an August 2006 interview with C-SPAN, Wes Moore said he identified as a "registered Democrat" who is "social moderate and strong fiscal conservative".